 In low light ‘elegans’ develops dark green leaves and can be maintained very well with lighting that you’ll find in most offices or homes.

-Where ever you place a Neanthe ‘Bella’ make sure that you don’t place it in afternoon sun.
+Where ever you place a Neanthe ‘Bella’ (medium light) make sure that you don’t place it in afternoon sun.
 Morning sun or bright filtered light is fine but the afternoon sun can bleach out the foliage.

-Number # 1 Problem
+Care Tips: Number # 1 Pest Problem On Neanthe Bella Palms

 The Number #1 problem in caring for the Neanthe ‘Bella’ palm is overwatering.